Those living a low carb lifestyle may be on the lookout for snacks that fit their needs and to be fair, sun flower seeds are fairly low in carbs.1

 Other Low Carb Keto Snack Ideas

 Following common home remedies to lose weight in 7 days may be helpful to reach weight loss goals, but having an arsenal of low carb snacks on hand can keep dieters satisfied for the long haul.
-Most seeds and nuts, as learned about above, are great pantry staples, but what other foods are a good fit for low-carbers?
+Most seeds and nuts, as previously mentioned, make excellent pantry staples.
+This leads to wondering what other foods are a good fit for low-carbers.

-Making snack and meal time decisions can, at times, be overwhelming when comparing carb counts of every single item; so, instead of questioning “Are sun flower seeds keto friendly?”, rest assured that as long as they are eaten in moderation, they are okay, but it may be beneficial to branch out and try the myriad of other healthy and tasty seeds that are perfect for keto.
+Making snack and meal time decisions can sometimes be overwhelming when comparing carb counts of every item.
+Instead of worrying about whether sunflower seeds are keto-friendly, know that they are fine in moderation.
+However, it might be beneficial to explore other healthy and tasty seeds that are perfect for a keto diet.

 How Many Sunflower Seeds Are Okay to Eat on Keto?